 The University of Georgia is a unit of the University System of Georgia.
 The University of Georgia is an Equal Employment Opportunity/ Affirmative Action/Veteran/Disability Institution.
 In compliance with federal law, including the provisions of Title IX of the Education Amendments of 1972, Title VI and VII of the Civil Rights Act of 1964, Sections 503, 504, and 508 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, as amended, the University of Georgia does not discriminate on the basis of race, color, sex (including sexual harassment and pregnancy), sexual orientation, gender identity, ethnicity or national origin, religion, age, genetic information, disability, or veteran status in its administration of educational policies, programs, or activities; its admissions policies; scholarship and loan programs; athletic or other University-administered programs; or employment.
-The Non-Discrimination and Anti-Harassment (NDAH) Policy prohibits discrimination on the basis of sexual orientation as found at eoo.uga.edu/policies/non-discrimination-anti-harassment-policy.
+The Non-Discrimination and Anti-Harassment (NDAH) Policy prohibits discrimination on the basis of sex (including sexual harassment and pregnancy), sexual orientation, and gender identity as found at: eoo.uga. edu/civil rights NDAH/ndah-policy/.
 Inquiries or complaints should be directed to the Director of the Equal Opportunity Office (EOO), 278 Brooks Hall, University of Georgia, Athens, GA 30602-1622, (706-542-7912 (V/TDD).
 The EOO Director serves as the University's ADA/504 and Title IX Coordinator.
 If you have a disability and need assistance to obtain this information in an alternate format, please contact the Division of Marketing and Communications at 706-542-8090.